 In order to recognize and thank our volunteers, Cascade OC has a reward system called Cascade VIP for those who volunteer at events.
 Points are awarded as follows:

-E-Punch/Computer Finish: 1 extra point per 90 minutes (4 points total for typical shift)
+Finish: 1 extra point per 90 minutes (4 points total for typical

 Vetting: 2 points